pactus-project/pactus.org/website/_posts/2023-04-21-testnet-0-concluded.md

 Testnet-1.
 We are planning to run the Testnet-1 to prepare for the MainNet launch.
 We will provide updates on our progress and share the details of the new Testnet soon.

+## Special thanks to the community

+This Testnet was important for us.
+It helped us learn what we need to do to make Pactus work even better.
+Without the community that supports us and dedicates their time and resources to testing and feedback, we wouldn't have been able to progress as we have.

+we thank all of them for their valuable contributions.
-As promised, **participants in Testnets will be given priority as validators for the MainNet**, and will receive bounty tokens from the bootstrap accounts to set up their validator.
+As promised, **participants in Testnets will be given priority as validators for the MainNet**, and will receive bounty PAC coins to set up their validators.

 We are grateful to all those who participated in Testnet-0, and we encourage them to join our next Testnet to help us improve Pactus.
 As a community-based project, we rely on the support of our community members, and we value any help we receive.